Mega brewing merger presents opportunities, perils for rivals

 “This is much, much more difficult than anything they’ve ever tried,” said another industry banker.
 “SAB is a really, really complicated beast.”

-In addition, SABMiller, for whom soft drinks represents 20 percent of volumes, is a major Coca Cola (KO.N) distributor, while AB InBev, with 10 percent of non-beer volumes, has ties with rival PepsiCo (PEP.N).
+In addition, SABMiller, for whom soft drinks represents 20 percent of volumes, is a major Coca Cola distributor, while AB InBev, with 10 percent of non-beer volumes, has ties with rival PepsiCo.

 Bernstein analyst Trevor Stirling suggests there could be savings of 7.5 to 12.5 percent of consolidated sales, meaning a total of between $900 million to $1.5 billion.